wp-plugins/insert-or-embed-articulate-content-into-wordpress/readme.txt

 The uploaded content is saved into the wp-content / uploads / articulate_uploads folder on your site.
 Thus, your uploaded content will not be removed if you delete this plugin.

 == Changelog ==

+= 4.1.3 =

+Fixed a bug where a deep zip file wouldn't upload properly

 = 4.1.2 =